jsturtevant/service-fabric-multitant/README.md

-# job-scheduler-demo
+# Multi-tenant demo
-Service Fabric job scheduling application demo.
+Demonstration of Service Fabric Application Types and Service Types to create multi-tenanted solution.